 This paper introduces application of the Exponentially Averaged Momentum Particle Swarm Optimization (EM-PSO) as a derivative-free optimizer for Neural Networks.
 It adopts PSO's major advantages such as search space exploration and higher robustness to local minima compared to gradient-descent optimizers such as Adam.
 Neural network based solvers endowed with gradient optimization are now being used to approximate solutions to Differential Equations.
 Here, we demonstrate the novelty of EM-PSO in approximating gradients and leveraging the property in solving the Schrödinger equation, for the Particle-in-a-Box problem.
 We also provide the optimal set of hyper-parameters supported by mathematical proofs, suited for our algorithm.

 Ramit Sawhney, Megh Thakkar, Shrey Pandit, Debdoot Mukherjee, and Lucie Flek (2021).
-DMix: Distance Constrained Interpolative Mixup [Multilingual Representation Learning Workshop, EMNLP 2021]
+DMix: Distance Constrained Interpolative Mixup [Extended Abstract, Multilingual Representation Learning Workshop, EMNLP 2021]

 Interpolation-based regularisation methods have proven to be effective for various tasks and modalities.
 Mixup is a data augmentation method that generates virtual training samples from convex combinations of individual inputs and labels.
 We extend Mixup and propose, distance-constrained interpolative Mixup for sentence classification leveraging the hyperbolic space.
 This method achieves state-of-the-art results on sentence classification over existing data augmentation methods across datasets in four languages.